 Name:

 Address:

 Phone: Email/Web:

 1) My familiarity with applicant is (check one):

 Regular Physician for years Other (describe)

 2) My familiarity with diving medicine is:

 With this exam only Other:

 NOTE: Initial approval does not guarantee admission to the program.
-UMaine reserves the right to request additional screening by physicians qualified in diving a hyperbaric medicine or other associated specialties. nd
+UMaine reserves the right to request additional screening by physicians qualified in diving an hyperbaric medicine or other associated specialties.

 PHYSICIANS REMARKS

-Physician Signature: , M.D./ D.O.
-Date:
+Physician Signature: \\\\\\, M.D./ D.O.
+Date:\\\\\

-Campus: Document: Dive Safety Program - Standards for Scientific Diving Certification and Operation Appendix 3: Page 47 0507420, 04/24/19 Diving Modi aal History Form
+Campus: The University of Maine System / Safety Management Appendix 3: Page 47 Document: Dive Safety Program - Standards for Scientific Diving Certification and Operation 0507420, 04/24/19

+Diving Medical History Form